Saeima: Elections

 The Saeima is an entirely elected body.
 All Latvian citizens (including naturalized citizens) over the age of 18 are eligible to vote.
-Candidates must be qualified to vote, but must also be over 21, must not be former employees of the USSR, Latvian SSR, or affiliated organizations, must not have been convicted of a criminal offence or deemed to be of diminished mental capacity.
+Candidates must be qualified to vote, but must also be over 21, must not be former employees of the USSR and Latvian SSR State security services, intelligence or counter-intelligence services or any other foreign affiliated organizations, must not have been convicted of a criminal offence or deemed to be of diminished mental capacity.

 The term of the Saeima is four years.
 An election may be called early, but doing so is more complicated than in other parliamentary democracies.
 If the President proposes that the Saeima be dissolved, a national referendum must be held to confirm the dissolution.
 If the dissolution is not approved, the President is removed from office.
 If one-tenth of the electorate signs a petition demanding a dissolution, a referendum can be held without the involvement of the President.

 There are five constituencies, Kurzeme (12 deputies), Latgale (14), Riga (35), Vidzeme (25), and Zemgale (14).
 Overseas votes are counted for the Riga constituency.

 Seats are distributed in each constituency by open list proportional representation among the parties that overcome a 5% national election threshold using an unmodified version of the Webster/Sainte-Laguë method.

 Voters cast a vote for a party list, which consists of the candidates that the party has submitted in that constituency.
 Although a specific ordering is listed for each candidate, which is determined by the party, this has no effect on the actual chances of each candidate.
 Instead, voters cast "specific votes" for candidates.
 These votes can be either positive votes or negative votes.
 The number of votes for each candidate is determined by taking the number of votes for the respective list, and adding it to the candidate's positive votes, before subtracting the number of negative votes for that candidate.
 The candidates with the highest number of votes fill the party's seats.
 A positive vote is indicated by drawing a plus sign (+) next to the candidate's name on the ballot paper.
 A negative vote is indicated by crossing out the candidate's name.
 Voters may only cast specific votes for the candidates on the list that they voted for.

 It is uncommon for any party to achieve more than 30% of the vote in an election.
 The record is 32.4% for the Latvian Way party in the 1993 election.
 This means that a coalition has always been necessary.

 If a seat falls vacant during a term of the Saeima, it is filled by the next candidate on the appropriate list.

 The Communist Party of Latvia is the only political party that is banned.